 5. Special Education Teachers

 With more than three million people in the U.S. today living with autism-related disorders, the need for trained professionals has never been higher.
-According to the U.S. Bureau of Labor Statistics, professionals in the psychology profession should see employment growth of 11% from 2016-2026.
-With so many careers for autism master’s graduates, it can be a very rewarding career choice.
+With so many career types available for autism Master’s graduates, it can be a very rewarding career choice.

 Master of Education (M.Ed.) | Northeastern State University